 Initial Stage

 The initial stage of whooping cough typically resembles a common cold, making it challenging to identify.
-Symptoms during this stage, which usually lasts for one to two weeks, may include:
+Symptoms during this stage, which usually last for one to two weeks, may include:

 - Mild cough